 Partner in White & Case's Global Debt Finance Practice and director of the Firm's Africa practice, Josh advises corporates, governments, banks and other financial institutions on cross-border project development and finance transactions in Africa.

 Josh has significant knowledge and experience of the African markets, and has worked on a number of landmark cross-border finance deals in the region.
 International in outlook and practice background, he has dual Ghanaian and British nationality, and works between the Firm's London and Johannesburg office.

-In 2014, Josh was identified by Euromoney as "one of Africa's Rising Stars," the publication's list of individuals and power brokers who are transforming the financial, investment and business landscape in Africa.
+Josh has been identified by Euromoney as "one of Africa's Rising Stars," the publication's list of individuals and power brokers who are transforming the financial, investment and business landscape in Africa.
 In addition, he has been named by Forbes as "one of Africa's most influential young business leaders."
-Josh was also named a "Young Business Leader of the Year" by the African Union, and leading Africa-focused business publication The Africa Report also recognized Josh as "one of three individuals shaping Africa's economic future."
+Josh has also been named a "Young Business Leader of the Year" by the African Union, and leading Africa-focused business publication The Africa Report has recognized Josh as "one of three individuals shaping Africa's economic future."